maasuofficial/maasu-website/README.md

 tasks such as test watching, coverage, and DOM environment testing.
 It is easy to write tests and mocks, and even simpler to structure tests or run certain subsets of tests.

+These tests become especially important with the introduction of components in React's framework, and it becomes extremely important to test each component used in coordination with other components.

+### End-to-End (e2e) Tests: [Cypress](https://www.cypress.io/)

+Cypress is an end-to-end testing framework which comes built with assertion libraries, mocks, stubs, and more.
+It is very user-friendly and can be used to test browser-specific features.
+The syntax is very clean and easy to use and get started.

+### Static Tests: Typescript/Eslint

+Typescript automatically tests data and variables types at compile time, preventing bugs.
+Eslint also contributes by checking styling and formatting to catch any overlooked errors introduced through poor code styling.

+### A/B Tests: Board Members

+This project is built and pushed to a staging server before the code is finally put into production, allowing current MAASU ECC board members to monitor and test any new additions or features.

 ## Notes <a name="notes"></a>

 - [Absolute Imports](#absolute-imports)